spider2048/NoDelete/README.md

 > Suhas N | 2023

 ## Description
-This program injects into explorer.exe and plays with its Shift+Delete functionality.
+This program injects into `explorer.exe` and plays with its Shift+Delete functionality.
 You will know where to use this program.

 ## Heads up
 This is a work in progress, but the core functionality is implemented.
-Please fix the `meson.build` file for now.
+Please fix the `meson.build` file for now yourself.
 Have a nice day.

+## Work to do

 ## Disclaimer